-Watch that kayak weight and capacity are not exceeded.
-Many boats have a plate near the stern (back), showing these maximums.

-Use the type of kayak needed for the water conditions present, and ensure the kayak is sized for the person(s) using it.

-Ensure kayaks are not overloaded with gear.
-Gear should be distributed evenly with paddlers.
+- kayak weight and capacity are not exceeded; many boats have a plate near the stern (back), showing these maximums, - kayakers are using the type of kayak needed for the water conditions present, and ensure the kayak is sized for the person(s) using it, and - kayaks are not overloaded with gear; gear should be distributed evenly with paddlers.

 Know universal signals.
 Whistle and visual signals are used to pass messages or call for help.
-Learn them at Paddle Education.
+Learn them at Paddle.com.